dyazincahya/awesome-nativescript/README.md

 ### UI Plugins

 - [Accordion](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-accordion) - A NativeScript plugin for Accordion UI.
+- [App Tour](https://github.com/hamdiwanis/nativescript-app-tour) - A NativeScript plugin that allows you to create an app tour for your users.
+This Plugin based on [MaterialShowcase](https://github.com/hamdiwanis/material-showcase-ios) for IOS and [TapTargetView](https://github.com/KeepSafe/TapTargetView) for Android.
 - [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the Nativescript Label with the functionality to adjust the font size according to the label's width.
 - [Color Wheel](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-color-wheel) - A NativeScript plugin that allows you to use a color wheel to select colors.
 - [Country Code](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/country-code) - Plugin for NativeScript provides a full list of country codes along with flags.